nju-websoft/JAPE/README.md

 ## Running and parameters

->Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a bit (±1%) when running code repeatedly.
+> Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a bit (±1%) when running code repeatedly.

->If you have any difficulty or question in running code and reproducing expriment results, please email me at zqsun.nju#gmail.com .
+> If you have any difficulty or question in running code and reproducing expriment results, please email to zqsun.nju@gmail.com and whu@nju.edu.cn.

 ## Cite
-If you use the JAPE model or code, please cite this paper:
+If you use this model or code, please cite it as follows:
 _Zequn Sun, Wei Hu, Chengkai Li.
-Cross-Lingual Entity Alignment via Joint Attribute-Preserving Embedding.
-(ISWC 2017)._
+Cross-lingual Entity Alignment via Joint Attribute-Preserving Embedding.
+In: ISWC 2017._